 Yellow Tree Theatre is much more than a theatre.
 It is a unique performance space with passionate founders who continually deliver high-quality storytelling to the local community and enrich the arts landscape of Minnesota.
 “I feel blessed every day to be able to combine all of my passion and talent into a career,” Jessica says.
 “It's been a wild ride over the past 10 years, but it's very gratifying to know that we have really become a strong artistic presence in our community and in the Twin Cities overall.”

 Don’t miss all Yellow Tree Theatre has to offer during their new season!
 Visit our Theater The Thrills page for show listings.

 Blogs By Category

-Nadia Cakes is America's premier cupcake shop and custom cake studio seen on season one and two of TLC's show Fabulous Cakes, named…
+Nadia Cakes is America's premier cupcake shop and custom cake studio, as seen on TLC's show Fabulous Cakes.
+Abby, Nadia Cakes’…

 Take a step back in time and enjoy delicious home-cooked diner food surrounded by nostalgic décor at 50's Grill in Brooklyn Center.…